 Metal roofing is lightweight, fire resistant, and very durable.
 Slate is the most expensive roofing option and is known for its extraordinary longevity.

 Clay and concrete shingles offer comparable benefits to slate, but with greater variety at a lower cost.

 As you select a roofing material for your home, consider “future-proofing” your roof.
 You may want to consider upgrading to an energy-efficient cool roof.
 Cool roofs use an additional layer of premium shingles that reflect sunlight more effectively and reduce heat transfer into the home.
 This can keep your home cooler in the hot summer months and also reduce your energy consumption.

-Another way to “future-proof” your roof is to install a solar or electric heating system on your roof.
-Solar is a great way to harness the power of clean, renewable solar energy to power your own home.
-Solar is an especially smart investment in sunny, temperate climates.
+Another way to “future-proof” your roof is to install a solar or electric heating system on it.
+Solar panels are a great way to harness clean, renewable solar energy to power your own home.
+Solar panels are an especially smart investment in sunny, temperate climates.